geneotech/zeroless-pairing-functions/README.md

 pi_(10, 39050, 1000)  = 3905001331
 ```

-The best $k$ to use rises somewhat logarithmically in the magnitude of the largest possible argument.
+The best $k$ to use rises very slowly, less than logarithmically in the magnitude of the largest possible argument.

 # Sequences of arbitrary length